-A number of banks have breached Anti Money Laundering regulations in the past and are now on the radar of financial regulators.
+A number of banks have breached regulatory compliance in the past and are now on the radar of financial regulators.
 Fines, threats to reputation and career brakes are often among the consequences.

 Financial Crime on the Rise – COVID-19 Being One of the Reasons

 Banks and regulators are facing an uphill battle to combat financial crime – and the gradient has increased throughout COVID-19.
-The pandemic has led to a significant increase in fraud, money laundering and terrorist financing as cybercriminals seek to exploit heightened security risks – all while financial institutions face operational challenges resulting from social distancing measures, limited services, staff shortages, and suspension of conventional servicing channels such as branches.
+The pandemic has led to a significant increase in fraud, money laundering and terrorist financing as cybercriminals seek to exploit heightened security risks – all while banks face operational challenges resulting from limited services, staff shortages, and suspension of conventional servicing channels such as branches.

 Suspicious Activity Reports Related to Money Laundering Flood the Financial Authorities